Hector Hammond: Infinite Frontier

 Following the restoration of the multiverse in Dark Nights: Death Metal, Hammond is restored to his human form and joins the Department of Extranormal Operations.

 Powers and abilities

-Hammond in his mutated state exhibits genius level intellect, as well as potent telepathic and telekinetic abilities including mind reading, mind control, astral projection, levitation, projection of harmful psionic blasts, moving physical objects with his mind, and on occasion displays the ability to absorb and mentally redirect Green Lantern's energy.
-In some incarnations, his body has atrophied to the point where he cannot walk and he has to strap his head to a chair to support its weight.
+Hammond in his mutated state exhibits genius level intellect, as well as potent telepathic and telekinetic abilities including mind reading, mind control, astral projection, levitation, projection of harmful psionic blasts, and on occasion displays the ability to absorb and mentally redirect Green Lantern's energy.

 As the host of Ophidian, Hammond possesses the powers of an Orange Lantern without needing a power ring to access them.

+Equipment

+In some incarnations, his body has atrophied to the point where he cannot walk and he has to strap his head to a hoverchair to support its weight and serve as his mode of transportation.